GoodRequest/passport-jwt-wrapper/README.md

 	PasswordReset.endpoint)
 ```

-#### User specified methods
+#### Methods that needs to be implemented separately
-- `postlogin.workflow`: user creation is not in the scope of this library
+- `postlogin.workflow` (and `postLogin.requestSchema`): user creation is not in the scope of this library
-- `postResetPassword.workflow`: Reset password email should be sent from this endpoint
+- `postResetPasswordRequest.workflow` (and `postResetPasswordRequest.requestSchema`): Reset password email should be sent from this endpoint
--

 ### Authentication Guard
 [`AuthGuard`](src/apiAuth/guard.ts) is middleware which checks if the request includes valid `access_token` based on jwt extractor specified in the config.
 It needs to be used as function call: `AuthGuard()`, since it uses passport which is provided after this guard is imported to your project.